swaroopch/byte-of-vim/scripting.md

 Function names have to start with an upper case.
 This is to differentiate that built-in functions start with a lower case and user-defined functions start with an upper case.

-f you want to simply "call" a function to run but not display the contents, you can use `:call CurrentLineLength()`
+If you want to simply "call" a function to run but not display the contents, you can use `:call CurrentLineLength()`

 ## Decisions